midas-isg/auth0-nodejs-webapp-sample/README.md

 # MIDAS SSO Example using Node.js

-This example of a regular web application using Node.js, Express.js, midas-sso and Auth0.
+This is an example of a regular web application using Node.js, Express.js, midas-sso and Auth0.

 ## Hook up to midass-sso